How to Measure Employee Writing Skills

 3. Flesh-Kincaid grade level tends to vary with the complexity of the document, but lower is always better in business writing.
 We want to express, not impress.

-Tip: watch for grammar error patterns in your own writing, or your employee’s writing.
+Tip: Watch for grammar error patterns in your own writing or your employees' writing.
 This will diagnose individual grammar errors, allowing you to focus on improving the issues that truly need attention.

 Remember to focus first on substance in business writing training.
 Once the substance is verified, then use syntax rating tools, such as Microsoft’s Readability Index and simple grammar check to verify syntax.

-Post by Tom DuPuis
+Post by Mary Cullen

-Originally published December 8, 2015, updated January 16, 2024
+Originally published December 8, 2015, updated October 23, 2024

 Guide-to-Business-Writing-CTA